 I also recently helped out at a workshop for Girls Who Build – a local group that develops open courseware and workshops on engineering for girls (our very own Leslie has developed material for it in the past!).
 The latest workshop focused on the intersection of computer science and photography.
 I gave a quick talk on image processing, and how math and computer science are combined to manipulate images for both analysis and aesthetic purposes.
 After the talk, the girls worked in small groups using Processing to manipulate photos they had taken.

 The girls were really excited to get some insight into how some of their favorite apps, like Instagram and Snapchat, are able to produce image “filters.”
 A lot of the girls had never programmed before, but by the end they had all built or edited a filter in Processing.
 One girl even told me she was going to use her filters for all of her Instagram posts!
 Overall, it was incredibly satisfying to see how excited the girls were when they finally got a filter to work.
-More information on the workshop is available here, and soon the curriculum will be on MIT OpenCourseWare.
+The curriculum is available on MIT OpenCourseWare.

 We see code as another tool for designers, artists, and engineers.
 We’re always interested in exploring new and engaging ways to teach programming, and in facilitating the use of code for creative endeavors.
 Both events were great examples of how creative coding can engage a wide variety of kids (and adults!) in programming.
 We're looking forward to finding more opportunities to host or participate in workshops in the future.
 Perhaps we need a Processing day...